aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/vba-project/add-a-library-reference-to-vba-project-in-workbook/_index.md

 ---
-title: Add a library reference to VBA project in workbook
+title: Add a library reference to a VBA project in a workbook
 type: docs
 weight: 80
 url: /net/add-a-library-reference-to-vba-project-in-workbook/